-When evaluating commercial lease options it’s very important to understand the difference between usable square feet (USF) and rentable square fee (RSF) when calculating your monthly and yearly rent.
-This is often misunderstood by tenants as many landlords use different names for this such as R/U factor, common area factor, add-on factor, R/U ratio, etc. If you don’t know then make sure you know how many sf your company needs to physically be able to occupy and ask what the USF/RSF ratios are as the amount of rent you pay is determined by these numbers.
+When evaluating commercial lease options whether you are renting office space, warehouse space, or retail space, it's very important to understand the difference between usable square feet (USF) and rentable square fee (RSF) when calculating your monthly and yearly rent.
+This is often misunderstood by tenants as many landlords use different names for this such as R/U factor, common area factor, add-on factor, R/U ratio, etc. If you don't know then make sure you know how many sf your company needs to physically be able to occupy and ask what the USF/RSF ratios are as the amount of rent you pay is determined by these numbers.
+If you are still unsure consider hiring a tenant representative to help you find Austin office space for lease or whatever city you live in.

 Usable Square Footage or USF